DataManager Reference Guide

 inbound and outbound links to/from the given data node.

-:param uri: String with the URI of a data node
+:param entity_id: String with the Entity ID of a data node

 :param omit_names: Optional list of relationship names to disregard